sbulav/sbulav.github.io/_posts/2021-02-22-neovim-writing-lua-plugins.md

 Editing commands in command line window(:h command-line) is much easier.
 You can exit to normal mode, jump where you'd like to, yank, delete, paste and other.

-To open command-line window, I'd like to:
+I like the following workflow when editing commands:
 1. Press colon (:) and start typing command
-2. If I need to edit command, press <C-f>
+2. If I need to edit complex command, press `<C-f>` to open command-line window
 3. You can use `/` or `?` to search through command history
 4. <CR> to execute, <Esc> to exit command-line

 ## Reload plugins with [nvim-lua/plenary.nvim](https://github.com/nvim-lua/plenary.nvim)

 In Lua, `require` modules are cached.
-So, when you've updated your plugin you have to restart vim in order for new code to work.
+So, when you've updated your plugin you have to restart vim for new code to work.
 To do it live, you can use reload module from [plenary/reload.lua](https://github.com/nvim-lua/plenary.nvim/blob/master/lua/plenary/reload.lua).

 ```Lua